Chenée Today

 • butter - we're using melted butter, which helps the cookies to stay nice and chewy and makes them super easy to mix up!

-• granulated sugar - using granulated sugar adds sweetness and crisp edges to these matcha chocolate chip cookies.
+• granulated sugar - using white sugar adds sweetness and crisp edges to these matcha chocolate chip cookies.

-• brown sugar - to add a richer sweetness and contribute to a chewier texture, we'll add in light brown sugar as well.
+• brown sugar - to add a richer sweetness and contribute to a chewy cookie texture, we'll add in light brown sugar as well.
 Or if you just realized you're out of brown sugar, check out my recipe for Chocolate Chip Cookies Without Brown Sugar!

 • egg - your egg should be room temperature before adding it in.